PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

-Only then implement one complete single-patch vertical slice: Rust `InstrProgram` QEC applications -> Rust-resolved plan -> Rust-generated PHIR and Guppy source/metadata -> thin Python Guppy compilation -> QIS trace -> normalized TickCircuit -> DEM.
-Compare the PHIR semantics and that trace's measurement ledger, detectors, observables, and DEM against `make_surface_code`.
-This proves the actual PECOS route before adding more instructions or a convenience reference Tick renderer.
+Only then implement one complete single-patch vertical slice: Rust `InstrProgram` QEC applications -> Rust-resolved plan -> Rust-generated PHIR and shared `PhysicalCircuitPlan`, then both (a) Rust-direct normalized TickCircuit -> DEM and (b) Guppy source/metadata -> thin Python compilation -> QIS trace -> normalized TickCircuit -> DEM.
+Compare both routes' measurement ledgers, detectors, observables, representative DEMs, and PHIR semantics against `make_surface_code`, and compare their concrete schedules where the selected contexts promise equivalence.
+This proves a Python-free PECOS-native route and the Guppy execution route before adding more instructions.